jonlingard/nexmo-developer/_documentation/voice/voice-api/guides/outbound-calls.md

 1. You make an [authenticated](/concepts/guides/applications#minting) Call request to the Voice API.
 2. Nexmo accepts the request and sends response information.
-3. Nexmo makes a GET request to retrieve an NCCO from your *answer_url* webhook endpoint.
+3. Nexmo places a call and makes a GET request to retrieve an NCCO from your *answer_url* webhook endpoint.
-4. Nexmo places a call and follows the actions in your NCCO.
+4. Nexmo follows the actions in your NCCO.
-4. Nexmo sends POST request to your *event_url* webhook endpoint when the Call status changes.
+5. Nexmo sends POST request to your *event_url* webhook endpoint when the Call status changes.
  For more advanced systems, depending on the input from your user, you can return an NCCO to customize their experience.

 To create a Call using the Voice API:

 1. [Create a Nexmo application](/concepts/guides/applications#apps_quickstart).</li>
 2. Create the NCCOs for the business logic you are implementing in your Voice app:

     ```tabbed_content
     source: '_examples/voice/guides/outbound-calls/ncco'